ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

 ### IModal

-`IModal` defines an interface that all modal dialogs need to implementation.
+`IModal` defines an interface that all modal dialogs must implementation.

 ```c#
 public interface IModal